dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 Another work by [Dickerson et al](https://arxiv.org/abs/1702.04467) provides a link from traditional database concurrency to smart-contract parallelism.
-In that work, a consensus *leader* (or *miner*) pre-computes a parallel execution serialization by harnessing optimistic software transactional memory (STM) (a later work [OptSmart](https://arxiv.org/abs/2102.04875) added read/write-set dependency tracking) and disseminates the pre-execution scheduling guidelines to all *validator* nodes.
-Those approaches remove the reliance on static transaction analysis but require a leader to pre-execute blocks.
+In that work, a consensus *leader* (or *miner*) pre-computes a parallel execution serialization by harnessing optimistic software transactional memory (STM) and disseminates the pre-execution scheduling guidelines to all *validator* nodes.
+A later work [OptSmart](https://arxiv.org/abs/2102.04875) adds read/write-set dependency tracking during pre-execution and disseminates this information to increase parallelism.
+Those approaches
+remove the reliance on static transaction analysis but require a leader to pre-execute blocks.

 The Block-STM parallel executor combines the pre-ordered block idea with optimistic STM to enforce the block pre-order of transactions on-the-fly, completely removing the need to pre-disseminate an execution schedule or pre-compute transaction dependencies, while guaranteeing repeatability.